kalviumcommunity/FocusRoom/design.md

-# 📄 Low Level Design (LLD) – Pomodoro Productivity Tracker for Organizations
+# 📄(LLD) – Pomodoro Productivity Tracker for Organizations

 ## 🎯 Aim of the Project